-The list below gives some examples of common types of behaviors in people diagnosed with ASD.
+The list below gives some examples of different types of behaviors that are common among people diagnosed with ASD.
 Not all people with ASD will have all behaviors, but most will have several of the behaviors listed below.

 Social communication and social interaction behaviors may include: